urgdog/urg.systems/thonks/new-home.md

 *Urg says: Water is bad demon to temple house.
 Control demon and is ok.
 Water flow down, is unstoppable, but easy to direct.
 Water in basement?
-Check gutters, not basement repair greedies, they tell u all bad things to scare for steal your coin.*
+Check gutters, not basement repair greedies, they tell you all bad things to scare for steal your coin.*

 ## electric panel (harness lightning bolts like true shaman)
 - Locate panel, test all breakers, label.
 (NOT "Jessica's Room!"
 Make diagram if need)